open/close all folders

 - Moreover, remember that Kirk's nephew, not a Vulcan, is facing potentially far worse pain, should he awaken from his coma—and despite the joking around at the end, Kirk still has to tell the kid that his parentsnote died in agony, along with a sizable amount of everyone he knew.

 - The whole episode is horrifying from Spock's perspective.
 Losing your mind, losing your self-control, hurting your friends...To make it worse, Heroic Willpower and The Power of Friendship have next to no effect.

 - During a conversation in his quarters with Captain Kirk, Spock is very tensely clutching a knife behind his back, and he seems to be visibly struggling to keep himself from attacking Kirk.
-Whatever the pon farr is doing to Spock's brain, it's powerful enough that Spock is barely able to restrain himself from murdering his best friend for no particular reason.
+Whatever the pon farr is doing to Spock's brain, it's powerful enough that Spock, whose iron-clad mental discipline has been a plot point on several occasions, is barely able to restrain himself from murdering his best friend for no particular reason.
 After this has been going on for several minutes, Kirk notices Spock's hand shaking and sees the knife in it.
 His tone sells that he has just realized something is horribly wrong.

 - Almost everything about NOMAD, from its genocidal mission to "sterilize imperfect beings" to sending Spock into a mind meld induced Madness Mantra to wiping Uhura's brain to killing Scotty when he tried to defend her.

 - And there's no Reset Button for Uhura!
 In the James Blish novelization, NOMAD specifies that she still remembers her life experiences, but her ability to communicate, either through normal speech or "illogical" music has been removed.
 Quite frightening to suddenly not know how to communicate with anyone.